 Monday, July 30, 2018

-Such washing-up had not been seen anywhere before, Malaysia and Indonesia included.
+Such washing-up had not been seen anywhere before, Malaysia & Indo included.

-At Sarbat Asli they might have taken turns each afternoon after the lunch hour rush.
+At Sarbat Asli they might have taken turns each afternoon after the lunch hour.
 Fairness and principle.
-The boss here diced the ginger with his workers after all.
+The boss here diced the ginger with his workers, after all.

-In the evening Nilla for a change, where the lad at the appam counter pulled a kind of swifty, the boys at the Footy club might have said back in the day.
+In the evening Nilla for a change, where the lad at the appam counter pulled a kind of swifty, the boys at the Football club might have said, back in the day.

-Lad manning had some job nevertheless, not unlike a modern percussionist in an orchestra leaping across the stage to reach the various instruments in proper time.
+Lad manning was presented a task nevertheless; not unlike a modern percussionist in an orchestra leaping across the stage to reach the various instruments.

 Pans remained on burners the while, only covered when the flame beneath was shooting.
-When the five or six were going at once the percussionist played his clattering lids with some deftness—lifting for a brief look and dropped quick smart.
-(Wafer thin; easy to stick.)
+When the 5 - 6 were going at once, the performer played his clattering lids with some deftness—lifting for a brief look and dropped quick smart.
+Wafer thin; easy to stick.

 Now, how might the fellow light the burner for each new order?